-Cond lition
+Condition

-Site Feature Better than expected Adequate Needs Improvement Not Applicable Suggestions for improvement
+Site Feature Excellent Adequate Needs improvement Not applicable Suggestions for improvement

 Parking facilities

 Picnic facilities

 Restrooms

 Fishing platform

 Trail

-Other feature not list red?
-(Please write in below)
+Other

+Other
-25. What are the most important actions that could be taken to improve recreation at this site?

-Additional parking facilities

-☐ Additional picnic facilities

-☐ Improved boater access to river

-☐ Improved fishing access to river

-☐ Improve in-river fish habitat

-☐ Improved waste collection

-☐ Improved access to information about river flows

-☐ Improved river flow management for recreation

-☐ Other (please explain):

-26. Please provide any additional comments about recreation you think are important.
+17.16.
+What are the most important actions that could be taken to improve recreation at this site? ☐ Additional parking facilities ☐ Additional picnic facilities ☐ Improved boater access to river ☐ Improved fishing access to river ☐ Improve in-river fish habitat ☐ Improved waste collection ☐ Improved access to information about river flows ☐ Improved river flow management for recreation ☐ Other (Please explain): 18.17.
+Please provide any additional comments about recreation at this site you think are important: 19.18.
+What is your age?

-26. Please provide any additional comments about recreation you think are important.